Friday, January 19, 2007

 I have found several of these pattern from the 1960s.
 They are jiffy dresses all dating from 1966-69.
 They look like they could be good beach dresses to me.
 I've have found several designs of them for women and girls.
 I found references to people making them as their first Home Ec. project.
 They are sometimes called a three armhole dress or a wrap-arounder dress.
 If you want to find one on ebay - you will have to search for a wrap arounder.

-You see above: McCall's 9181, McCall's 9109, Simplicity 8080, Simplicity 7484, Butterick 4699, Simplicity 7572
+You see above: McCall's 9181, McCall's 9109, Simplicity 8080, Simplicity 7484 B or Simplicity 7484 A, Butterick 4699, Simplicity 7572

 I have a few for sale on my website Patterns from the Past Simplicity 60's dresses or Patterns from the Past McCall's 60's dresses.
 Maybe you can alter one into quick high fashion, or as a new beach dress!